 The Short Creek Republican newspaper was established on September 16, 1880.
 The name would later be changed to the Galena Republican.
 It survived until 1900.
 Another newspaper called the Galena Times was founded in 1890 but suspended in 1899.

-By the late 1890s, Galena had 265 producing mines, two banks, 36 grocers, and more than four dozen other retails stores.
+By the late 1890s, Galena had 265 producing mines, two banks, 36 grocers, and more than four dozen other retail stores.

-Galena continued to thrive, and by 1904 there were over thirty mining companies situated in or near the town.
+Galena continued to thrive, and by 1904 there were over 30 mining companies situated in or near the town.

-Finally, the dispute between Galena and Empire City entered the courts, and after a long period of litigation, a truce was declared between the two cities, which, at last, began to work together in building one of the best mining camps in the world.
+Finally, the dispute between Galena and Empire City entered the courts.
+After a long period of litigation, a truce was declared between the two cities, which, at last, began to work together to build one of the world’s best mining camps.

 When Empire City became a suburb of Galena on July 9, 1907, the surrender of her rights as an incorporated city to Galena was made amid great rejoicing, and pieces of the old stockade were taken away as souvenirs by citizens of both settlements.
 Empire City was annexed into Galena as its Fifth Ward in 1910.

-By that time, Galena boasted three banks, three newspapers, and an opera house.
+Galena boasted three banks, three newspapers, and an opera house by that time.
 Though its primary lead and zinc mining and smelting remained its principal industries, there were also foundries, stamping works, grain elevators, novelty works, and a broom factory.
 The population in 1910 was 6,096.

-Unemployed union members in Galena, however, had been forewarned and barricaded their meeting hall.
+However, unemployed union members in Galena had been forewarned and barricaded their meeting hall.
 When the Blue Card mob arrived, brandishing clubs, gunfire broke out, and nine men were shot, one fatally.
 In the end, the hall was wrecked, and the union records were stolen.
 Twenty-five members of the Blue Card Union and ten members of the CIO were later arrested.